 is not defined between execution of an output communication initiation procedure and execution of the corresponding communication completion procedure.

-asynchronous is used both for I/O of large blocks of data and for interoperating with parallel-processing packages such as MPI that have procedures for nonblocking transfer of data from one process to another.
+The asynchronous attribute is useful both for I/O of large blocks of data and for interoperating with parallel-processing packages such as MPI.
+MPI provides procedures such as MPI_Irecv and MPI_Isend for nonblocking transfer of data between processes.

 4.10.7 Volatile variables